How safety culture and technology improve CSA scores

 Maintaining your vehicles, particularly their emissions systems and parts, will make passing smog checks easier and more efficient.
 But there are more benefits to maintaining your vehicles in good working order:

-Fleet management software offers a streamlined, efficient and cost-effective way to achieve all these goals.
+Fleet management software offers a streamlined, efficient and cost-effective way to achieve all these goals and even reduce fleet emissions.
 Fleet managers can stay on top of smog checks and other emissions regulations easily while reaping the benefits of proactive maintenance.
 Set up a demo today.

 Verizon Connect does not provide legal advice and shall have no liability whatsoever for any damages that arise from, or are connected with, your use of this blog.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for legal advice.
 You should consult your own legal advisors to seek the proper advice with reference to any compliance-related information in this blog.